react-native-community/discussions-and-proposals/proposals/0000-native-media-queries.md

 ### How it works

 Conditional styles are authored and compiled in JavaScript, but resolved on the native side.
-Changing the color scheme or rotating the device re-resolves them natively in a commit hook without a React re-render.
+Changing the color scheme or rotating the device re-resolves them natively during the shadow tree commit, without a React re-render.

 **1. Compilation (JS).** The style-processing path compiles each conditional value into two parts: the inline `default` (parsed and processed exactly like a normal value) plus a single `styleConditions` prop that collects the parsed conditions, keyed by property: